MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 - Add a New Folder from the context menu using either `right-click -> add -> new folder` or from the `Edit` menu option.

-- Name this new folder Models.
+- Name this new folder `Models`.

-- Select the Models folder icon and from the context menu, select Add and then Existing Item....
+- Select the Models folder icon and from the context menu, select `Add and then Existing Item....`

-- Navigate to the folder containing the downloaded game assets and add the ground.x model and the ground.png texture, then click `Open`.
+- Navigate to the folder containing the downloaded game assets and add the `ground.x` model and the ground.png texture, then click `Open`.

 Your content project should now look as follows: